woshiccm/Pecker/README.md

 >Note:

 >1.
 In terminal, since project index path can't be retrieved automatically there, so you need to set index path through `-i/--index-store-path`
 >2.
-Need to set reporter as `json` and set `output_file`, the path should be absolute.
-If `output_file` is not specified, it defaults to your project directory path.
+Need to set reporter as `json` and set `output_file`, the path can be both relative and absolute.
+If output_file is not specified, it defaults to be `pecker.result.json` in your project.

 For example: